GSA/searchgov-spider/README.md

-# search-gov-indexing
+# search-spider
-Indexing ingest and processing for Search.gov
+The home for the spider that supports search.gov

 ### Scrapy Web Crawler
 The spider can either scrape for URLs from the list of required domains or take in a domain and starting URL to scrape